AlltechMVP/AlltechMVP/README.md

-# Alltech Staffing Platform MVP – Developer README
+# Alltech  MVP – Developer README

 This project is a modular, localStorage-powered staffing platform MVP built in React.
 It supports full front- and back-office workflows for recruiters, clients, candidates, and admins.
 Designed in Replit for rapid prototyping and demo readiness.